RickStrahl/wwDotnetBridge/README.md

 *** Load dependencies and add to Procedure stack
 *** Make sure wwDotnetBridge.prg wwDotnetBridge.dll ClrHost.dll
 *** are in your FoxPro path
-DO wwDotnetBridge
+DO wwDotnetBridge              && Load library InitializeDotnetVersion()      && Initialize .NET Runtime
-InitializeDotnetVersion("V4")
 ```

-> #### @icon-warning  Unable to load CLR Instance Errors
+> #### Unable to load CLR Instance Errors
 > If you get an  <b>Unable to CLR Instance</b> error when creating an instance of wwDotnetBridge, there might be a permissions problem access the wwDotnetBridge.dll.
 Please see [Unable to load CLR Instance](https://client-tools.west-wind.com/docs/_3rf12jtma.htm) for more info on how to fix this issue.
+Recent versions will attempt to automatically unblock the dll if permissions allow.

 Then when you need to utilize wwDotnetBridge call `GetwwDotnetBridge()` to get a cached instance and use it to access .NET components: